hfiref0x/VBoxHardenedLoader/Binary/install_signed.md

 if present.

 If you used patched EFI module then restore VBoxEFI64.fd file from backup otherwise VirtualBox will be unable to work with EFI VM's.

+### Appendix D: Updating VirtualBox

+Scenario: you decided update VirtualBox without clean reinstall and rebooting your PC.
+Will the loader work with new version?
+Yes it will, but you need re-run loader.exe in elevated command prompt to update patch information for new version of VirtualBox dynamic link library VBoxDD.dll.
+Close VirtualBox if it opened.
+Open command line prompt elevated, change current directory to VBoxLdr and run loader.exe from it.